Yunho0320/EnvironmentSetup/README.md

 However, in intelliJ, under commit, I still see all the files in .idea under Unversioned Files & Changes.
 So I pushed my gitignore file again but they are still showing up.
 Turned out intelliJ showing files in Commit UIs (under Changes & Unversioned Files) has got nothing to do with Git.
 So our implementation is correct and has worked. <br/>
-So it was a bit annoying that I still see them under Unversioned Files but the solution was quite simple....
+But it was a bit annoying that I still see them under Unversioned Files but the solution was quite simple....
 When I right clicked each file, there was gitignore button and I could put them in exclude file and they no longer showed up
-5.